ayenbonsoa/ayenbonsoa/README.md

 👾 On a solution that intends to improve the landscape of the Togolese digital educational universe.\
 👾 On a series of integration of landing pages or case studies skilfully retrieved on Dribbble and Behance.\
 👾 On a series of very relevant blog posts.\
-👾 On my personal branding.\
+👾 On my personal branding.

 <h2>🍀I'm Currently improving</h2>

 🐉 On figma and Photoshop to stonks my design skills.\
 🐉 On the Web 3.0 universe (Cryptos, NFTs, Metaverse) because it is the future.\
-🐉 Matter of expression and communications (Eloquence is important).\
+🐉 Matter of expression and communications (Eloquence is important).
-🐉 On my personal branding.\

 <h2>🍀How to Reach me</h2>

+Always available for a coffee or a game of video games

 <a href="mailto:bonsoa.yen@gmail.com">![WriteTo@ayen.com](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a> <a href="https://www.linkedin.com/in/ay%C3%A9n-bonsoa-0924b21b9/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>
 [![Twitter](https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white)](https://www.twitter.com/blacksamouraii)